openedx/edx-documentation/en_us/install_operations/source/platform_releases/ginkgo.rst

 *************************************

 The migration includes a change to the ``guest_email`` column in the ``orders`` table.
+This change is applied automatically.
 If your ``orders`` table is larger than a million rows, this migration may lock the table for an extended amount of time.
 The E-Commerce service does not normally use the ``guest_email`` column.
 If your installation does not use this column, you can avoid the table lock by using the ``--fake`` argument in